Home

 Template 1: Persona and Expertise

-Use this to set tone, depth, and point of view.
+Use this to set tone, depth, and perspective without pretending the model is magically authoritative.

 Starting template (copy and paste)